loda-lang/loda-programs/programs/README.md

 * [A090989](oeis/A090989.asm): Number of meaningful differential operations of the n-th order on the space R^4.
 * [A091084](oeis/A091084.asm): mod(A001045(n),10).
 * [A091086](oeis/A091086.asm): a(n) = A000975(n) mod 10.
+* [A091270](oeis/A091270.asm): Smallest number having in binary representation a prefix of length n that is also a suffix of its successor.
 * [A091361](oeis/A091361.asm): Numbers n such that A001840(n) == 0 (mod n).
+* [A091629](oeis/A091629.asm): Product of digits associated with A091628(n).
+Essentially the same as A007283.
 * [A091684](oeis/A091684.asm): a(n) = 0 if n is divisible by 3, otherwise a(n) = n.
 * [A091703](oeis/A091703.asm): Count, setting 5n to zero.
 * [A091823](oeis/A091823.asm): a(n) = 2*n^2 + 3*n - 1.